Liverpool Legend Ian Rush Visits Dubai Sports Council, Discusses Starting Projects In Dubai - UrduPoint

 Liverpool Legend Ian Rush Visits Dubai Sports Council, Discusses Starting Projects In Dubai

-His Excellency Saeed Hareb, Secretary General of Dubai Sports Council, received Liverpool legend Ian Rush at the Council’s office, in the presence of Nasser Aman Al Rahma, Assistant Secretary General of the Council, and the two sides explored avenues of working together for the enrichment of football in the Emirate

-DUBAI (UrduPoint / Pakistan Point News - 7th Jan, 202) His Excellency Saeed Hareb, Secretary General of Dubai Sports Council, received Liverpool legend Ian Rush at the Council’s office, in the presence of Nasser Aman Al Rahma, Assistant Secretary General of the Council, and the two sides explored avenues of working together for the enrichment of football in the Emirate.
+DUBAI, (UrduPoint / Pakistan Point News / WAM - 08th Jan, 2021) Saeed Hareb, Secretary General of Dubai Sports Council, received Liverpool legend Ian Rush at the Council’s office, in the presence of Nasser Aman Al Rahma, Assistant Secretary General of the Council, and the two sides explored avenues of working together for the enrichment of football in the Emirate.

 The Welshman, who presented one of his autographed Liverpool jersey to the Council and received a copy of "My Story" - the anecdotal memoir of His Highness Sheikh Mohammed Bin Rashid Al Maktoum, Vice President and Prime Minister of UAE and Ruler of Dubai - discussed several projects and initiatives at the meeting and Rush expressed his desire to work alongside Dubai Sports Council, especially at the academy level, for the betterment of football here.